Lake Tahoe License Plate Program

 Every Plate Counts!
 Nevada Lake Tahoe License Plate Information

-This year, the Nevada Division of State Lands is excited to announce that over $350,000 in NV-LTLP proceeds will help fund the following environmental preservation and restoration projects:
+The Nevada Division of State Lands is excited to announce that NV-LTLP proceeds will help fund the following environmental preservation and restoration projects:

-- Sensitive plant monitoring: A research team from the University of Nevada, Reno will create a monitoring program to study Lake Tahoe Draba, a rare high-elevation plant which only grows in three locations solely in the Tahoe Basin.
-Data collected during this project will inform future protective measures for the species and may help prevent its extinction.”
+• Sensitive Plant Monitoring - Lake Tahoe Draba: A research team from the University of Nevada, Reno is creating a monitoring program to study Lake Tahoe Draba, a rare high-elevation plant which only grows in three locations in the Tahoe Basin.
+Data collected during this project will inform future protective measures for the species and may help prevent its extinction.

 The Lake Tahoe License Plate program has funded projects in the following areas: